latchjack/monitoring-test/README.md

 ### Improvements
 The improvements I would like to make on this game would be the following...
 1. Getting the individual pages working.
-2. Converting the unix timestamps into the 24 hour format.
+2. Converting the unix timestamps into a date format using `Moment.js`.
 3. Rank the titles using the amount of total viewings they've had.

 Overall I found this really fun but found I needed a some more time to add more functionality.
-I will definitely have another attempt of this without the 4 hour limit.
+I would definitely like to have another attempt of this without the 4 hour limit.

 #### Author
 Latch Jack - You can contact me via [Twitter](https://twitter.com/LatchCodes "My twitter profile") or via [email](mailto:latch.jack@gmail.com "my email").